spapas/spapas.github.io/content/react-redux-tutorial.rst

 the current ``book`` that is edited, the ``categories`` to select from, the ``authors`` to also select from and the ``ui`` to find out if submitting has finished).
 Beyond these, we see that there's an ``initialValues`` attribute to the object returned from ``mapStateToProps``.
-This attribute should be an object with valus to initialize the form fields.
+This attribute should be an object with values to initialize the form fields.
 So if our form has fields named ``title`` and ``category`` the ``initial`` object should also have ``title`` and ``category`` attributes so that the form fields would be initialized.
 In our case, we just check if the ``props.params.id`` method is defined and the to-be-updated book has been loaded